lisonyandu/AIRFM-Project-Backend-/README.md

-# The Backend is built using MySQL and Flask and Rest API
+# The Backend is built using MySQL and Flask Rest API

 A MySQL and Python Flask rest API run using docker